cyixiao/lost-and-found/README.md

 The database schema is designed to facilitate the process of reporting lost items, searching for found items, and managing claims effectively, ensuring smooth coordination and communication among users.

 ### API Usage

+We have integrated a third-party API provided by [API Ninjas](https://api-ninjas.com/api/quotes) to generate inspirational quotes on the main page of our website.
+This API allows us to dynamically fetch motivational quotes to inspire and uplift our users.

+The API provides a simple endpoint to retrieve random quotes, making it easy for us to incorporate fresh and meaningful content into our platform.

+For more information about the API and its usage, please refer to the [API Ninjas Quotes API documentation](https://api-ninjas.com/api/quotes).